 To effectively prevent the introduction of pests associated with an identified pathway a series of important safeguards, conditions or phytosanitary measures must be in place.
 Humulus propagative material represents a direct pathway for pests identified by the detailed risk assessment outlined in Section 3.2.
 These pathways are direct since the end-use is planting of a known host plant (hop nursery stock).
-The proposed pest risk management measures for pests associated with hop propagative material are summarised in Table 3.3.
+The recommended pest risk management measures for pests associated with hop propagative material are summarised in Table 3.3.

-Table 3.3: Proposed phytosanitary measures for Humulus propagative material
+Table 3.3: Recommended phytosanitary measures for Humulus propagative material

-PEST OF CONCERN Rhizome Cuttings Seed Tissue culture ARTHOPODS Prionus californicus Grapholita delineana Hydraecia micacea Hydraecia immanis Ostrinia nubilalis On-arrival inspectior n and fumigation Not on pathway Not on pathway FUNGI Podosphaera macularis Pseudoperonospora humuli Verticillium albo-atrum Verticillium dahliae Sodium hypochlorite in PEQ, laboratory a testing Sodium hypochlorite and fungicidal seed treatment, growth in PEQ, laboratory assay and PCR testing On-arrival inspection PHYTOPLASMAS 'Candidatus Liberibacter asteris' Hot water treatment ; Growth in PEQ Not on pathway Growth in PEQ and PCR testing VIROIDS AFCVd- hop HpSVd - hop Growth in PEQ, herbaceous indexing and PCR VIRUSES AMV (hop strain) AHLV ArMV (hop strain) Cherry leaf roll virus HJLV PetAMV SLRSV TNV (hop isolate) Growth in PEQ, herbaceous indexing and ELISA/PCR testing Growth in PEQ, herbaceous indexing and ELISA/PCR (ArMV-H and HJLV only) testing Growth in PEQ, herbaceous indexing and ELISA/PCR testing NEMATODES Ditylenchus destructor Heterodera humuli Hot water treatment Not on pathway Not on pathway Not on pathway
+PEST OF CONCERN Rhizome Cuttings Seed Tissue culture ARTHOPODS Prionus californicus Grapholita delineana Hydraecia micacea Hydraecia immanis Ostrinia nubilalis On-arrival inspection n and fumigation Not on pathway Not on pathway FUNGI Podosphaera macularis Pseudoperonospora humuli Verticillium albo-atrum Verticillium dahliae Sodium hypochlorite in PEQ, laboratory a testing - Sodium hypochlorite and fungicidal seed treatment, growth in PEQ, laboratory assay and PCR testing On-arrival inspection and laboratory assay PHYTOPLASMAS • 'Candidatus Phytoplasma asteris' Hot water treatment and PCR testing ; Growth in PEQ Not on pathway Growth in PEQ and PCR testing VIROIDS • AFCVd- hop • HpSVd - hop Growth in PEQ, herb paceous indexing Not on pathway Growth in PEQ, herbaceous indexing and PCR VIRUSES AMV (hop strain) AHLV ArMV (hop strain) Cherry leaf roll virus HJLV PetAMV SLRSV TNV (hop isolate) Growth in PEQ, hert and ELISA/PCR tes - Growth in PEQ, herbaceous indexing and ELISA/PCR (ArMV-H and HJLV only) testing Growth in PEQ, herbaceous indexing and ELISA/PCR testing NEMATODES • Ditylenchus destructor • Heterodera humuli Hot water treatment Not on pathway Not on pathway Not on pathway

-Biosecurity Australia considers that the risk management measures proposed in this pest risk analysis will achieve Australia's ALOP.
-While the following measures are proposed by Biosecurity Australia, any other measure that provides an equivalent level of protection could be considered.
+Biosecurity Australia considers that the risk management measures recommended in this pest risk analysis will achieve Australia's ALOP.
+While the following measures are recommended by Biosecurity Australia, any other measure that provides an equivalent level of protection could be considered.